 Q71: Neurology: PLAB/UK(MLA)/AKT Exam style question

-Today we will discuss another Q71 Neurology PLAB 1/ UKMLA exam question.
-This is a common topic that has appeared in the past PLAB 1 exam.
+Today we will discuss another Q71 Neurology PLAB 1/ UKMLA exam style question.

 A 61-year-old woman presents to the emergency department with morning headaches, nausea, and vomiting.
 An urgent CT head reveals a mass within the right frontal lobe, and a subsequent MRI head confirms a glioblastoma surrounded by edema.
 The patient is started on dexamethasone for the cerebral edema.
 Which of the following is a potential side effect of dexamethasone therapy in this patient?